duleorlovic/blog/_posts/2016-09-07-cap3-capistrano-deployment-rubber-provision.markdown

 # /home/deploy/move_index/.rbenv-vars
 NODE_OPTIONS=--max-old-space-size=460
 ```
+not sure how to limit max memory for ruby bundler
 * to run on specific host you can use host filtering
   ```
   bundle exec cap staging locally:delayed_job:start HOSTS=18.232.175.34